AritroSaha10/ReliefExchange-ICS4U/README.md

          - Copy-paste the rules found [here](firebase/rules/storage.cel)
          - Create a folder called `donations`

+# User Testing
+- Ibraheem Ahmed (May 5th 2023)
+    - 8.5/10
+    -  Could be more visually appealing (color scheme, logo, etc.)
+    -  Captcha freezes sometimes and does not work
+    -  Include user manual to increase functionality

+- Umar Aamir (May 23rd 2023)
+    - 9/10
+    -  Make the login / register button in the header more clear
+    -  Can only translate the page once (bug)
+    - Add more/custom tags instead of simply "other"

 ## Authors
 This project was worked on by Aritro Saha, Joshua Chou, and Taha Khan as a part of our ICS4U0 (Computer Science) final project.